 Bottom line – it is a beautiful, unique buckle and it would HAVE to be made of one of the treated turquoise products so it would withstand carving and use as a belt buckle !!!

-As far as value, the only one that mentioned a figure was the man who has been a Native American jewelry retailer and wholesaler for over 40 years.
+As far as value, there have been a variety of values attributed to a well made piece of this size.
+One that mentioned a figure was the man who has been a Native American jewelry retailer and wholesaler for over 40 years.
 He said

 “Best guess $300-400 retail.
 Maybe more..”